Chemish21/Movie-Fetch/README.md

 **upcoming** = Displays upcoming movies to theaters

 **Important**:
-User must provide their own API key
+User must provide their own API key and save in .env file
 Hit the link below, then, hit the API link link to start
 API key can be gotten here: https://developer.themoviedb.org/docs/getting-started